Namrata2615/Diabetes-Prediction/README.md

 # Diabetes-Prediction
-Implementing Logistic Regression on a diabetes dataset.
+Implementing Logistic Regression on a Diabetes Dataset.